edengzv/HtmlTox/README.md

 $foo->htmltoimg($global_settings_image);
 ```

-#Important
+##Important
-More global settings and object settings for wkhtmltopdf,please refer to [wkhtmltopdf docs](http://wkhtmltopdf.org/libwkhtmltox/pagesettings.html)
+The above examples just provide a basic usage of this module,in order to make full use of it,you may refer to [wkhtmltopdf docs](http://wkhtmltopdf.org/libwkhtmltox/pagesettings.html) to get more global settings and object settings -:)